GrupoDiana/BRT-Documentation/docs/osc/environment.md

 ## `/environment/enableReverbPath`

 This command switches on or off all the virtual sources but the one of the direct path, which actually is not virtual.
-Disabling them will produce silence at all their outputs. this feature can be implemented in all environment models.
+Disabling them will produce silence at all their outputs.
+This feature can be implemented in all environment models.

 #### Syntax